Types, equations, dimensions and the Pi theorem: Equations, physical laws and types

-Such complication may partly explain why modelers and mathematicians have not found much added value in dependent types and functional languages: even for derivations as simple as those of the Stommel model, these languages add a formal layer that seems to unnecessarily obfuscate computations that are nearly self-evident.
+Such complications may partly explain why modellers and mathematicians have not found much added value in dependent types and functional languages: even for derivations as simple as those of the Stommel model, these languages add a formal layer that seems to unnecessarily obfuscate computations that are nearly self-evident.

-It is not difficult to make the Idris (or Agda, Coq, etc.) type checker digest definitions like \cref{eq:stommel1} and simplify derivations like those of \ensuremath{\Varid{ySpec1}} and \ensuremath{\Varid{xSpec1}} but, unfortunately, there are more bad news: the ``dimensionality'' of the expressions involved in Stommel's derivation are not visible in their types!
-Stommel shows that by ``making the equations non-dimensional'' the number of parameters of \cref{eq:stommel0} has been reduced to just one: the ``non-dimensional'' ratio \ensuremath{\delta}.
+It is not difficult to make the Idris (or Agda, Rocq, etc.) type checker digest definitions like \cref{eq:stommel1} and simplify derivations like those of \ensuremath{\Varid{ySpec}} and \ensuremath{\Varid{xSpec}} but, unfortunately, there are more bad news: the ``dimensionality'' of the expressions involved in Stommel's derivation is not visible in their types!
+Stommel shows that by ``making the equations non-dimensional'' the number of parameters of \cref{eq:stommel0} has been reduced to just one: the ``non-dimensional'' ratio~\ensuremath{\delta}.